1784 British general election: Westminster

 The election was notable for being one of the first in history in which visual propaganda, in the form of caricatures satirising or promoting the candidates, played a significant role.
 Caricatures appeared almost daily, allowing the young artists Thomas Rowlandson and James Gillray both to make their names on the strength of their satirical output.
-After the election, one of the leading London print sellers William Humphrey, gathered together a number the election plates to illustrate a detailed blow-by-blow account of the election.
+After the election, one of the leading London print sellers, William Humphrey, gathered together a number of the election plates to illustrate a detailed blow-by-blow account of the election.
 It quickly ran to a second edition.

 A London constable, Nicholas Casson, was killed during the election.

 Ipswich

 The election results were originally recorded as being 490 votes for William Fowle Middleton, 297 votes for John Cator (Whig) and 7 votes for Charles Crickitt (Tory).
-However Crickitt filed a petition against Cator's election, accusing him of bribery.
+However, Crickitt filed a petition against Cator's election, accusing him of bribery.
 The petition was handled by Bamber Gascoyne, who was both Crickitt's political agent and godfather.
 John Strutt acted on Crickitt's behalf on the House of Commons committee which investigated the allegation.
 Crickitt also had the support of the Duke of Cumberland.
-Cator's election was declared void and Crickett was seated in June 1784.
+Cator's election was declared void and Crickitt was seated in June 1784.